alexwatts/spread/README.md

             .step(previousDate -> previousDate.plusHours(1));

-You can also define 'cumulative' Spreads, for example, a series of <code>BigDecimal</code> values with a cumulative total of 10000:
+You can also define 'cumulative' Spreads.
+The majority of Java number types are supported. for example, you can define a series of <code>BigDecimal</code> values with a cumulative total of 10000:

     Spread<BigDecimal> cumulativeReadings = SpreadUtil.cumulative(BigDecimal.valueOf(10000));